miker704/Strife/patches.md

       but one can can open seperate browsers or normal and incognito/private mode and login in demo 1 and demo 2 and browse the app and explore the async functionality.
     - returned both sliding animations for the sessions form slideDown animation for logging in and sliding up for signing up.
     - Fixed a visual bug with the sliding up animation (which is why it was removed before).
+    - Added Autofocus on text message area input in dmServers.
+    - Added Autofocus on text message area input in Servers.
+    - Added Autofocus on text message area input in add friends input.

 ## Backend Changes